salma2vec/salma2vec/README.md

-I'm Salma, a software engineer specializing in Platform (backend) and MLOps.
+I'm **Salma**, a software developer from Bangalore, India.
+I'm also an equestrian and a proud advocate for embracing the whimsical charm of a crazy cat lady life.

 Previously, I interned at [Microsoft](https://apps.microsoft.com/home), focusing on natural language intent integration for catalog categorization.
 I've worked in machine learning and perception engineering at several AI-first startups, with a focus on healthcare, autonomous agrobotics, and developer tooling.
-I'm fond of applied research and have worked on deep learning for cell segmentation at [Carnegie Mellon](https://xulabs.github.io/), privacy-preserving ML at [OpenMined](https://openmined.org/), and contributed to modelling contact tracing solutions using GNNs for pandemic global health initiatives at [PathCheck](https://www.pathcheck.org/).
+I'm fond of applied research and have tinkered around in deep learning for cell segmentation at [Carnegie Mellon](https://xulabs.github.io/), privacy-preserving data sharing at [OpenMined](https://openmined.org/), and contributed to modelling contact tracing solutions using GNNs for pandemic global health initiatives at [PathCheck](https://www.pathcheck.org/).

-Always up to chat on diffusion models, health informatics, worldbuilding, transhumanism, literature and any boisterous builder ideas!

 <table>
   <tr>